kolinger/rd-usb/README.md

 4. Run with `python web.py` - this will spawn web server on http://127.0.0.1:5000, port can be changed with first argument: `python web.py 5555`

+For additional arguments/options use --help: `python web.py --help`.

 On Windows `python` can be found in Python's installation folder.
 For example replace `python` with `C:\Python37\python.exe web.py` and `pip` with `C:\Python37\python.exe -m pip install -r requirements.txt`.

 On Linux use `python3` and `pip3`.

 Usage
 --